cmr-sims/cymr/docs/source/development/overview.rst

     to fit a dataset.

 The cymr package defines the network and model levels.
 It also includes infrastructure to help with implementing model frameworks.
-The cmr_cfr package is an example of implementing a framework.
+The :py:mod:`dcmr` package is an example of implementing a framework.

 Defining a model
 ~~~~~~~~~~~~~~~~